aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 By default, a `prod` stage is provisioned.

 In order to reduce the payload size sent to AWS Step Functions, `headers` are not forwarded to the Step Functions execution input.
-It is possible to choose whether `headers`,  `requestContext`, `path`, `querystring`, and `authorizer` are included or not.
+It is possible to choose whether `headers`,  `requestContext`, `path`, `querystring`, `multivaluequerystring`, and `authorizer` are included or not.
 By default, `headers` are excluded in all requests.

 More details about AWS Step Functions payload limit can be found at https://docs.aws.amazon.com/step-functions/latest/dg/limits-overview.html#service-limits-task-executions.